paulross/skiplist/docs/source/rolling_median.rst

 Rolling Median in C++
 -----------------------------------------

-Here is a reasonable C++ attempt at doing that with the arguments:
+Here is a basic C++ example, it has these arguments:

 * ``data`` - A vector of data of type ``T`` of length ``L``.
 * ``win_length`` - a 'window' size.
 The median is computed over this number of values.